TruongKhang/documentation/doc/datasets.rst

 class DataSet
 -----------------------------------------------------

-This is the main class storing the information about your corpus such as: number of documents, size of vocabulary set...
-You also can load the mini-batches data to implement your learning algorithm.
+This is the main class storing the information about your corpus such as: number of documents, size of vocabulary set, etc. You also can load the mini-batches data to implement your learning algorithm.

 ::